affinda/affinda-python/docs/samples_python.md

 Search & Match - Embedding
 --------------------------

-### getResumeSearchConfig - Get the config for the logged in user's embedable search tool
+### getResumeSearchConfig - Get the config for the logged in user's embeddable resume search tool

 ```python
 from affinda import AffindaAPI, TokenCredential